Are you looking for the best content curation tools?

-With Listly, you can create lists in a few minutes by drawing on content from blogs, videos, Amazon, social media, photos and much more.
+With Listly, you can create lists in a few minutes by drawing on content from blogs, videos, Amazon, social media channels, photos and much more.
 You can also allow others to add to your lists, and share or embed lists on your site.

 Content curation happens manually on Pinterest, for the most part.
 But since Pinterest is proven to drive shopping behavior, this curation tool can be an excellent way to improve conversions and sales.

-No list of content curation tools would be complete without including Twitter.
-That’s because Twitter’s lists function (explained in our article on Twitter lead generation) lets you create lists around particular topics and follow users tweeting on those topics.
+No list of content curation tools would be complete without including Twitter, now X. That’s because Twitter’s lists function (explained in our article on Twitter lead generation) lets you create lists around particular topics and follow users tweeting on those topics.
 Then all you have to do is check those lists and retweet updates, or even share content on other social media platforms.